Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 )

 Another problematic section of the plugin is the drawing area, as this requires separate redraws as well.
-For this redraws are queued for any action taken that changes the appearance within the drawing area.
-Possible actions include dragging, snapping, change of transform, change of resolution and monitor selection.
+For this, redraws are queued for any action taken that changes the appearance within the drawing area.
+Possible actions include dragging, snapping, change of transform, change of scaling, change of resolution and monitor selection.
 Each of these actions will cause the drawing area to be redrawn in order to show the result of the chosen action.

 The last piece of redraw is the arrangement of the monitors.
-Each time a user changes either the resolution or the transform of a monitor, this will be reflected on the interface.
+Each time a user changes the resolution,  the transform of a monitor or the scaling, this will be reflected on the interface.
 This requires the plugin to calculate a new arrangement for all monitors, as the constellation of monitors should not change simply because the user changed the resolution of a single monitor.
 As an